What’s this about?

 I informed others in our area – the response at first seemed enthusiastic – then with one exception, nothing.
 I hoped Habland-Excom would have a re-think.
 Later it did occur to me – if we are too far from the box, how would US taking responsibility for pole installation costs help?

 Then the merger with EXCOM and all hope was lost… the first thing to magically disappear without explanation was the long-standing ability to drop to lower speeds and price (just enough to support security cameras) when we’re not at home.
-Habland would not explain, stating only that they did not offer such a service – which was utter nonsense of course, we’d used that option for several years while living here part time – and I mentioned it in here in January 2022 and probably much earlier).
+Habland would not explain, stating only that they did not offer such a service – which was of course UTTER NONSENSE, we’d used that option for several years with Habland while living here part time – and I mentioned it in here in January 2022 and probably much earlier).

 Late in 2021, Habland changed their story to one which said they would give us fibre ONLY if we installed our own poles, fibre was left to the house owners – and we’ve all seen how well collective action works – NOT.
-As you might imagine with our next door, retired neighbours and ourselves being the only ones really committed to getting fibre from Habland at the time – after the above initial promise “soon”, that fibre option went no-where and I don’t now believe it ever will – I got sick of griping and worse – listening to others griping.
+As you might imagine with our next door, retired neighbours and ourselves being the only ones really committed to getting fibre from Habland at the time – after the above initial promise “soon”, that fibre option went no-where and I don’t now believe it ever will – I got sick of griping and worse – listening to others griping not only about the Habland dish service but also their fibre offering.

 Testing the Speed

-Here is a measurement of Habland speed I took in April 2022, simply by running the web page in my PC browser (Chrome) and pressing a button.
+Here is a measurement of Habland speed I took in April 2022, a couple of months before sending their disj back to Huescar (the one they promised to pick up but never did) simply by running the web page in my PC browser (Chrome) and pressing a button.
 I did this on my PC which is cabled to the router – NOT WiFi (always a mistake using WiFi for testing as internal WiFi issues could influence the speed adversely).

 TEST VELOCIDAD